 Mount will implicitly perform an attach as well.
 Mounts are reference counted and are idempotent.
 The same volume can be mounted at muliple locations on the same node.
 The same device can be mounted at the same location multiple times.

 The docker plugin API does not have an Attach call.
 The Attach call is called internally via Mount on the first mount call for the volume.

 Portworx exports virtual block devices in the host namespace.
-This is done via the Portworx Container running on the system and does not rely on an external protocol such as iSCSI or NBD.
+This is done via the Portworx container running on the system and does not rely on an external protocol such as iSCSI or NBD.
 Portworx virtual block devices only exist in host kernel memory.
-Two interesting consequences of this architecture is 1) volumes can be unmounted from dead/disconnected nodes 2) IOs on porworx can survive a Portworx restart.
+Two interesting consequences of this architecture are: 1) volumes can be unmounted from dead/disconnected nodes 2) IOs on porworx can survive a Portworx restart.

 Portworx volume can be attached to any participating node in the cluster, although it can be attached to only one node at any given point in time.
 The node where the Portworx volume is attached is deemed the transaction coordinator and all I/O access to the volume is arbitrated by that node.

 Attach is idempotent - multiple attach calls of a volume on the same node will return success.
 Attach on a node will return a failure, if the device is attached on a different node.

 The following command will instantiate a virtual block device in the host namespace and mount it under propagated mount location.
 The mounted volume is then bind mounted under /data in the busybox container.

 docker run -it -v my_portworx_vol:/data busybox c